h2tc-roboticsx/H2TC/README.md

 make
 ```

-**Step 3**: Initialize your lists of subjects and objects in the corresponding files `/register/subjects.csv` and `/register/objects.csv` respectively.
+**Step 3**: Initialize your lists of human subjects and objects in `/register/subjects.csv` and `/register/objects.csv` respectively.
 Each subject and object should lie in a sperate line.
-Please check the sample lists in our repository for a detailed format.
+Please refer to the sample lists in our repository for a detailed format.

-**Step 4**: Launch the main recorder [`src/recorder.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/recorder.py) with the IP and Port of the local machine and of the HE application:
+**Step 4**: Launch the main [recorder](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/recorder.py) with the IP and Port of the local machine and of the HE application:
 ```bash
 python src/recorder.py --addr IP:PORT --he_addr IP:PORT
 ```